-After reading four books by Bishop Spong, I have decided to reevaluate the first book that I read, Rescuing the Bible from Fundamentalism: A Bishop Rethinks the Meaning of Scripture.
-As you can tell from the title, this book was written to reach out to the ‘recovering fundamentalists’ in Christianity that have found, for one reason or another, that they cannot accept the oppressive religion that they were raised in.
+After reading four books by Bishop John Shelby Spong, I have decided to reevaluate the first of his books that I read, Rescuing the Bible from Fundamentalism: A Bishop Rethinks the Meaning of Scripture.
+As you can tell from the title, this book was written to reach out to the “recovering fundamentalists” in Christianity that have found, for one reason or another, that they cannot accept the oppressive religion that they were raised in.

 In order to prove his case, Spong carefully examines the motives of the Bible’s authors and casts these fundamentalist interpretations of Biblical “impossibilities” into a new light, far from literalism, but even closer to the love of God for “all peoples of all nations.”
-It is important for the reader to understand, though, that Spong believes in ‘midrash,’ a Jewish literary device that stresses the meaning behind the mythical framework of the Bible.
+It is important for the reader to understand, though, that Spong believes in midrash, a Jewish literary device that stresses the meaning behind the mythical framework of the Bible.

 Many readers will discover that their faith is stronger after reading Spong’s exegesis against fundamentalism.
 Personally, Spong strengthened my faith through this book, even though the title indirectly suggests that his purpose is to destroy it.

-Since so many people will inevitably misconstrue the title of this book as a hysterical mantra against all things religious, I must stress that, contrary to some reviewers’ attacks, Spong is an honest theologian whose purpose is to strengthen faith — not destroy it completely.
+Since so many people will inevitably misconstrue the title of this book as a hysterical mantra against all things religious, I must stress that, contrary to some reviewers’ attacks, Spong is an honest theologian whose purpose is to strengthen faith — not to destroy it completely.
 As he writes in Born of a Woman: A Bishop Rethinks the Virgin Birth and the Treatment of Women by a Male-Dominated Church, his purpose is not to seek theological agreement in Christianity.
 Instead, he seeks theological honesty and reveres the willingness to seek truth in dialogue.
 I believe that many of the critics of this book do not understand this man’s good intentions and they attack him out of fear and misunderstanding because they believe that their faith is somehow in grave danger.

-I recommend this book to all churchmen and women who are disillusioned with traditional church views that violently clash with scientific and moral advancements.
-I can almost guarantee that you will not agree with everything that Spong has to say, but the honest, virtuous dialogue is so refreshing that it would be crazy to give this book anything less than five stars.
+I recommend this book to all churchmen and -women who are disillusioned with traditional church views that violently clash with scientific and moral advancements.
+I can almost guarantee that you will not agree with everything that Spong has to say — but the honest, virtuous dialogue is so refreshing that it would be crazy to give this book anything less than five stars.